raphinesse/cujs/README.md

 `cujs` uses [cosmiconfig] to collect configuration before calling `uglifyjs`.

 You can use camelCase variants of all [options supported by `uglifyjs`][options] in your configuration.
-In addition to that, you can configure input files with the `input` key.
+In addition to that, you can also configure input files with the `input` key instead of passing them as arguments.
 Consider this example `cujs.config.js`:

 ```js
 module.exports = {